chrisPieper/raspberrypi/README.md

 # raspberrypi
-Projects related to controlling the Raspberry Pi.
+A project related to controlling the Raspberry Pi.
 The code will authenticate before issuing the control command.
 The user receives feedback as each button is pressed.
 Activity is logged.